Roomify/rooms/README.txt

 It builds on the Drupal CMS (drupal.org) and its modules.

 To try out Rooms in this early stage do the following:

-1. Download the FullCalendar library from http://arshaw.com/fullcalendar/downloads/fullcalendar-1.5.1.zip and place in sites/all/libraries so that you end up with sites/all/libraries/fullcalendar
+1. Download the FullCalendar library from http://arshaw.com/fullcalendar/downloads/fullcalendar-1.5.1.zip and place in sites/all/libraries so that you end up with sites/all/libraries/fullcalendar/fullcalendar

-2. Set up the colorbox module
+2. Install the colorbox module - http://drupal.org/project/colorbox

 2a.
-Follow the colobox module instructions to install the module and colorbox library 2a.
-Go to admin/config/media/colorbox and enable Colorbox load 2b.
+Follow the colobox module instructions to install the module and colorbox library 2b.
+Go to admin/config/media/colorbox and enable Colorbox load (under extra settings) 2c.
 In Advanced settings remove the admin* line from the set of pages that should not load the coloborx script

 3. Activate all the Room modules and their dependencies.